evanwill/countdown-timer/README.md

 Click "Ready" to start; at the end click "0:00" to reset.

-Defaut is five minutes with a caution color at two minutes and warning color at one minute.
+Default is five minutes with a caution color at two minutes and warning color at one minute.

 To customize the time, add "#" with time,warning (for example, one minute with warning at 30 sec: lightning-time/index.html#60,30).